 You want more email subscribers – and more leads.

-The single best way to get both is to offer a lead magnet – a free incentive for joining your email list.
+Now we all know the single best way to get both is to offer a lead magnet – a free incentive for joining your email list.

 Even if you’ve never heard that term before, there’s a good chance you’re already familiar with lead magnets —you’ve likely downloaded one yourself at some point!